 How Long Do The Temporary Orders Last?

 Unless the court specifically sets an expiration date on those orders, they last until further order of the court.

 No. There is no rule or law that allows the judge to automatically make temporary orders permanent.
 However, although there is no formal requirement or presumption that those orders become permanent, often there is informal pressure for temporary orders to become permanent.
 For example, if one party has unreasonable expectations about their likelihood of success on a particular issue, and they lose the issue at the temporary orders’ hearing, their expectation has been reduced and they are more often willing to settle than what occurred at the temporary stage.
 Another reason why temporary orders often become the status quo permanently is that one party or both parties choose to settle along the lines of the temporary orders.

 Often people just need somebody else, a commissioner or a judge, to take a look at their case and give them resolution as a neutral third party.
 If a commissioner or a judge tells somebody what they think, even on a temporary basis, sometimes a party will just concede the point after hearing from a judge or a commissioner, even though they would not have conceded the point to the opposing side before the temporary orders were issued.
 Also, a party’s ability to continue litigating may impact whether temporary orders become permanent.

 For more information on Issues In Temporary Orders Hearing, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.